 So, companies need to be mindful that, although offering an ideal opportunity to address their digital strategy, simply overcoming issues arising from the current situation might not be the best approach.

-Working with a specialist, like POPcomms, can be beneficial when looking to take the right approach and adopt technology with lasting results.
+Working with interactive experiences specialists, like POP, can be beneficial when looking to take the right approach and adopt technology with lasting results.

 Events, exhibitions and sales enablement in a digital world

 Many sales and marketing functions have found that the pandemic has accelerated digitisation across the marketing team.
 It has broken down resistance to the use of marketing automation and other digital platforms.
 Boundaries between event marketers and other marketers in the team have also been blurred (B2B Marketing).

 There is no doubt that physical events have always been a critical part of B2B marketing.
 But the current crisis has seen this channel being shut off overnight.
 Face-to-face meetings, events and exhibitions have been cancelled or postponed.
 This has affected B2B brands profoundly and left a widening gap in customer engagement strategies.